arthurbrenno/intellibricks/README.md

 print(joke)
 ```

 While this method is straightforward, it lacks many features included in Intellibricks.
-Features like fallback models, caching, tracing, and custom tool integration are not readily available.
+Features like fallback models, tracing, etc.

 **LlamaIndex**